chromice/ae/README.md

 The only new method in this example is `with()`.
 It adds a <samp>LEFT JOIN</samp> clause for <samp>authors</samp> table using <samp>author_id</samp> foreign key.

-> We could manually specify the foreign key name via the second argument, and the property name via the third, e.g. `->with('Author', 'author_id', 'author')`, but they are automatically derived from class name.
+> We could manually specify the foreign key name via the second argument, and the property name via the third, e.g. `->with('Author', 'author_id', 'author')`, but they are automatically derived from class name and schema.

 <!-- TODO: Polymorphic relationships. -->